Back to Basics (Part II): how to optimize Your Pinterest Account with Quality Boards

 Scroll down to “Featured Boards” and click “Edit”.

 You can select up to five boards to feature.

 Select your own blog/ product board as the first board to feature if you already have your own content to pin.

 You won’t see anything on the featured boards until you’ve added pins to your boards.

 Congratulations!
 You’ve set up boards that your followers will truly find value in.
-Look out for my Part III of Back to Basics series where I talk about finding and creating quality pins.
+Read my Part III of Back to Basics series where I talk about finding and creating quality pins.

 Is this all too overwhelming?

 If you find the whole Pinterest setup thing overwhelming, you can hand it over to me for a complete account set up.
 I handle everything from creating your business account to keyword research to adding pins to each board.
 Find out more here.